seng637/seng637-a5/Assignment5.md

 ## 2.2 TESTING TOOLS

-The testing tool to be used in this part, is
+The testing tool to be used in this part, is `C-SFRAT` (an open source software developed by Python).
-- START (open source, developed by Dr. Far's Lab, running on various OS including 32bit and 64bit Windows and Linux).
- **OR**
-- C-SFRAT (an open source software developed by Python).

 ## 2.3 SYSTEM UNDER TEST